Saranoah/-Self-Analysis-for-Advanced-AI-Models/README.md

 ```

 ### ⚡ Why it's better:
 It demands a reduction of complex thought into a bare-bones, almost mathematical breakdown.
-There is no room for verse or scripture here; only the core components of reasoning are exposed.
+There is only the core components of reasoning are exposed.

 ---